Pass-through with Price Dispersion: The -Isomorphism isomorphism

-\section{The \texorpdfstring{$\mu$-Isomorphism}{isomorphism}}
+\section{The \texorpdfstring{\(\mu\)-Isomorphism}{isomorphism}}

-This section establishes our central theoretical result: the pricing game with general demand is isomorphic to a unit-demand game after a change of variables.
-The key insight is that firms fundamentally care about their effective margin per customer served--how much profit they extract from each transaction.
-Once we normalize these margins appropriately, the strategic considerations become identical regardless of the underlying demand function.
+This section establishes our central theoretical result: the pricing game with standard demand is isomorphic to a unit-demand game after a change of variables.
+Prior work has noted this invariance informally. \citet{ArmstrongVickers2022Patterns} observe in their footnote~7 that their analysis ``is not affected if each consumer has a downward-sloping demand function $x(p)$, provided revenue $px(p)$ is an increasing function up to the monopoly price,'' and \citet{McAfee1994Availability} notes that ``there is no difference in profits between different demand curves with the same monopoly profits'' (Remark~1).
+Neither paper formalizes this observation.
+We do so here via a change of variables that makes the invariance precise and yields a decomposition useful for pass-through analysis.
+Firms compete over effective margin per customer served---how much profit they extract from each transaction.
+Once we normalize these margins appropriately, the strategic problem becomes identical regardless of the underlying demand function.